 Many times you may be testing parts of your code that have service dependency that run for an unknown amount of time.

 Examples of these may be task queues, distributed system calls, etc.

 Because you don't know how long they may take to execute, testing them can present some challenges.

-In this module we will learn how to set up tests both effectively and efficiently for testing async processes.
+In this chapter we will learn how to set up tests both effectively and efficiently for testing async processes.

-Note: This module assumes the audience is familiar with concepts such as
+Note: This chapter assumes the audience is familiar with concepts such as

 - httptest package

 - concurrency primitives such as channels and goroutines

 Many times the software we design relies on reading and writing data, either to

 disk, network connections, etc. This chapter will show you how to properly architect